 This course will be a full immersion into every facet of filmmaking, all the way from the development of an idea, through editing and finishing.
 Through lectures, in-class exercises, and projects, students will learn story structure, shot design, preproduction, set etiquette, camera operation and movement, cinematography, lighting design, composition and scene coverage, working with actors, audio acquisition, and editing & post-production workflow.

-Each student will gain first-hand experience working in a variety of roles such as writer, producer, director, assistant director, director of photography, camera operator, camera assistant, grip, gaffer, script supervisor, sound recordist, and editor.
-There are lectures, critiques, screenings and discussions of technical, procedural, aesthetic and ethical issues.
-Class time is comprised of demonstrations, exercises, and group projects in the field and studio.
-Students use evenings for writing and planning individual and group projects, and support one another on-set for the final productions, rotating through the major roles of a film crew, and getting a taste for the responsibilities of each.
-The overall emphasis of the class is cinematic visual storytelling and working with a crew to achieve a common goal.
+Each student will gain first-hand experience working in a variety of roles such as writer, producer, director, assistant director, director of photography, camera operator, and editor.
+There are lectures, critiques, screenings, and discussions of technical, procedural, aesthetic, and ethical issues.
+Class time is comprised of demonstrations, exercises, and group projects.
+Students use evenings for writing and planning individual and group projects, and support one another for the final productions.
+The overall emphasis of the class is cinematic visual storytelling.

 Past Student Work:

 Created by John Shelley, 4-Week Film School 2019

 Image Credits: Owen Weaver, David Martinez